myhfguardhost/MyHFGuard/TROUBLESHOOTING_CHECKLIST.md

 **Steps:**
 1. Go to https://render.com/dashboard
-2. Find your service (likely named "vitalink" or similar)
+2. Find your service (likely named "MyHFGuard" or similar)
 3. Click on it → Go to **Logs** tab
 4. Look for recent errors when data sync happens